 3 Things You Can’t Include in a Simple Will

 HomeBlog3 Things You Can’t Include in a Simple Will

-A simple will is a commonsense place to start when you begin your estate plan.
-This document determines who will receive your property and assets upon your death and also names the executor of your estate.
-There are several things you cannot include in your simple will that you should be aware of when you start your estate plan.
+A simple will determines who will receive your property and assets upon your death.
+There are several things you cannot include in your simple will that you should be aware of.

+3 Things You Can’t Include in a Simple Will